T20X/notes/low latency/lock-free.md

 An evaluation A happens before an evaluation B (or, equivalently, B happens after A) if:
 - A is sequenced before B, or
 - A inter-thread happens before B.

+At least in C++11, strictly speaking, happens-before is not transitive.
+According to the standard, §1.10:12 (I am referring to the N3337 draft), an evaluation A happens before an evaluation B if A is sequenced before B, or A inter-thread happens before B.

+For example, assume that operation A is dependency-ordered before B (see §1.10:11 for a definition; this is where consume operations come into play).
+In particular this means that A inter-thread happens before B. Further assume that B is sequenced before C.

+Then A happens before B, B happens before C, but A is not required to happen before C by the standard.

+This shows that happens-before is not transitive in C++11. **IMPORTANT--------------->** But if you ignore "consume" opratoins that it is transitive.

 ## "visible side effect"